demiglace0505/fullStackOpen2020/README.md

 > **Tech used:**
 > [Node cors](https://github.com/expressjs/cors), Heroku, [express static](http://expressjs.com/en/starter/static-files.html), proxy

 In this part, I learned to deploy an application to the internet via Heroku.
+I learned to serve both the backend and frontend in Heroku by generating a build folder and using express's **static()**.
 I also learned to make use of a proxy address with the frontend.
 Since the production build will have a relative URL to 3000/api/notes, whereas the backend is at 3001, the proxy redirects it to 3001.

 #### 3.9 - Making the backend work with the frontend